Skip to Content

 Experts say to aim for half your weight (in pounds) in ounces of water.
 In other words, for a person weighing 150 pounds, he or she would drink 75 ounces of water a day.
 Then, of course, add more if you’re out in hot weather or if you exercise a lot.

 Let’s be honest, as much as we love and cherish them, kids are stressful.
-When we’ve had an exhausting day at work and all we want to do is relax when we get home, there they are.
+When we’ve had a long day at work and all we want to do is relax when we get home, there they are.
 And we chase them and read books and help them care for themselves, but when the day is over we’re mentally and physically spent.

 Sending the kids to their grandparents’ house for night is a great way to relax and have some time for yourself or with your partner.